zynga/rl-bakery/README.md

 ### Github
 This library is meant to be run on a Spark cluster.
 If you're testing this locally, you can simply use the PySpark library.
 This assumes you have Python 3.6+ installed.
+1. Clone repo: `git clone https://github.com/zynga/rl-bakery.git`
-1. Clone repo, cd to root dir
+1. cd into repo: `cd rl-bakery`
 1. Create a virtual env: `python3 -m venv venv`
 1. `source venv/bin/activate`
 1. Install packages: `pip3 install -r requirements.txt`
+1. You can run an example app with this command `python -m rl_bakery.example.cartpole`

 To run this on a Mac, you must install java to run locally with pyspark.  https://www.java.com/en/download/mac_download.jsp Add 'export JAVA_HOME=/Library/Internet\ Plug-Ins/JavaAppletPlugin.plugin/Contents/Home' to your .bash_profile